 - 250 grams good quality pasta

 - Freshly ground pepper

 Whisk egg yolks and cheese together in a little bowl.

 Finely dice guanciale and put into a cold medium size skillet.
-Put skillet on heat and let fat render and cook until crispy, about 5-8 minutes.
+Put skillet on heat and let fat render and cook about 5 minutes until softened but not too crispy.
 Turn off heat.

 Boil pasta, save (at least) 1 cup cooking water, and drain.